Today's Articles

 Afro Colombian Day is Celebrated

 *This date from 1851 is celebrated as Afro Colombian Day.
-It is referred to in Columbia as Día de la Afrocolombianidad and is an annual celebration of the abolition of slavery in Colombia in 1851.
+In Colombia, it is referred to as Día de la Afrocolombianidad and is an annual celebration of the abolition of slavery in Colombia in 1851.

 Afro Colombian Day was first celebrated in 2001.
 It hopes to show communities the importance of their Afro population and its effect on Colombia's history.
 Afro Colombian Day celebrates the artistic, intellectual, and social contributions of Afro Colombians in Colombia.
-During the event, people celebrate through food, music, art, and local folklore.
+People celebrate through food, music, art, and local folklore during the event.

 New Poem Each Day